Kornthara/neissflow-kornthara/SHOVILL_TMPDIR_FIX.md

 - The SHOVILL process uses `--tmpdir $TMPDIR` in its command
 - In some container environments, `TMPDIR` is not automatically set
 - When bash runs with strict error checking, unbound variables cause script termination
-- Additionally, there was a Singularity cache directory warning

 ## Solutions Applied